Illustrated coasters – a nod to historic Southampton with childlike humour!

 - BEER MONEY: On the edge of Southampton Common was a modest house where lived a cowherd.
 He was paid to manage the grazing cattle.
 Over time, the cowherd was faced with rising rent costs and a decline in income, so he started to sell beer.
 This soon became profitable and in 1789 the cowherd’s abode was converted into a public house.
 Briefly named The Southampton Arms, it soon reverted back to its more memorable name, The Cowherds.

 - ‘SO LONG, SPEEDWELL’, SAID MAYFLOWER: The Pilgrim fathers left Southampton in 1620, boarding the Mayflower and its smaller sister, the Speedwell.
 After several unsuccessful attempts to fix a leak, the Speedwell had to stay behind – her passengers were crammed onto the Mayflower, arriving 66 days later in Cape Cod.

 - YOU CAN CALL ME ‘SIR’: Southampton old bowling green dates back to 1299 and is the world’s oldest bowling green still in use.
 Eery year, it hosts the ‘Knighthood’ tournament, where members play in top hats and frocked tail suits.
 The competition lasts several days and the winner takes on the title of ‘sir’.

 How are these coasters made?
-They are printed front & back on 100% eco-friendly board in a local printing press that operates 100% using solar energy, and all inks are vegetable-based (no chemicals).
-Transparent bags and stickers are biodegradable and compostable, so you’ll be doing your bit for the environment too!
+From Aaron’s illustrations, they are printed front & back on 100% eco-friendly board in a local printing press with vegetable-based inks (no chemicals).
+Tissue paper and stickers are biodegradable, so you’ll be doing your bit for the environment too!